-It was actually fairly reasonable this time.
+It was actually a fairly reasonable pick this time.
 A bone-stock C230 with the 1.8L supercharged four.
 Kind of neat too, as it was a rare factory sport-sedan with a 6-speed manual.
 It got over 30 miles to the gallon on the highway, the A/C worked, and it had heated seats.
 Honestly, a good car for how cheap they are.

 I was done with it in two weeks.

-“Zero emotion” is generally how I felt driving that car.
+“Zero emotion” is generally what I felt driving that car.
 It was comfy, and it worked well, but it was beige.
 I mean, Mercedes, why would you put a silencer on a supercharger?
 The whole point is for the car to sound like a banshee, not like a sewing machine.

 But ultimately, the car bored me.
-Even my poor girlfriend, thrown from the frying pan that was the Saturn into the nursing home that was the Mercedes felt it wasn’t a car for me.
+Even my poor girlfriend, thrown from the frying pan that was the Saturn into the nursing home that was the Mercedes felt that it wasn’t a car for me.
 So up it went for sale.